Here’s what’s happening:

 (The “full and equal” standard is the foundation of the Americans with Disabilities Act.)

-And for those websites that rely on a toolbar “solution”, if a user is not aware of or doesn’t think to activate an accessibility toolbar, then they’re left to deal with an inaccessible website.
+And for those websites that rely on a toolbar “solution”, if a user is not aware of or doesn’t think to activate an accessibility toolbar or doesn’t want to experience your website through said toolbar, then they’re left to deal with an inaccessible website.

 When that situation inevitably occurs, your website, in effect, discriminates against users with disabilities and violates the ADA.